Joint Learning of Localized Representations from Medical Images and Reports: Analysis and Ablation Study

-We also study the differences to the ConVIRT~\cite{ConVIRT} model.
+We also study the differences to ConVIRT\cite{ConVIRT} and (modified) CLIP\cite{CLIP}.
 Starting from ConVIRT, replacing their learning rate schedule (reducing on plateaus) by our cyclic cosine schedule (see \cref{sec:pre_training_details}) improves the results.
 Further replacing their avg/max pooling (to compute global representations) by attention pooling improves the results even further.
-In ConVIRT, only a single sentence per report is sampled when computing report representations.
+This settings corresponds to (modified) CLIP.
+In ConVIRT (and CLIP), only a single sentence per report is sampled when computing report representations.
 Replacing this sampling method by ours, where all sentences of a report are used to compute its representation, the results are improved if attention pooling is used.
 If no attention pooling is used, the performance degrades when using all sentences instead of a single randomly sampled one.

-In our ablation study we showed that all components of LoVT are relevant but that the global loss is more important than the local losses.
-We also showed that some of our proposed changes can also be used to improve the ConVIRT model, most importantly, attention pooling and the cyclic-cosine learning rate schedule.
+In our ablation study we highlighted the importance of all components of LoVT.
+We also showed that some of our proposed changes can also be used to improve the ConVIRT or CLIP models.

 \paragraph{Representation Distribution and Alignment Analysis}

 We analyze how representations are distributed and how well they are aligned.
 In \cref{fig:std} we show the standard deviation (std) of image $\ygs$ and image region $\ys$ representations of LoVT and variants of it without local losses or global loss.
 It can be observed that the (total) std of image region representations $\ys$ is similar in all three studied settings, indicating that the local and global losses have little influence on the overall variance of local representations.
 We additionally analyze the mean per-sample std and std of per-sample centroids of $\ys$ to study how representations are distributed within a sample and between different samples, respectively.
 The per-sample std of $\ys$ is smallest when only using the global loss (no local losses) and largest when only using the local losses (no global loss).
 Vice versa, the centroids std is largest when only using the global loss (no local losses) and smallest when only using the local losses (no global loss).
 Therefore, the local losses encourage the representations to differ within each sample, i.e.\ ensure spatial sensitivity, while the global loss encourages them to differ between samples, i.e.\ prevents the collapse of per-image representations to a constant vector.
 The std of global image representations $\ygs$ behaves similarly to the centroids std of $\ys$, except that the local losses have only little influence on it.
 Note that the centroids std and std of global image representations almost completely vanish without the global loss, while there is still notable per-sample std present without the local losses.
 This highlights the importance of the global loss for preventing the collapse of representations.